Medically reviewed by Drugs.com. Last updated on Jul 2, 2021.

 Acoustic neuroma usually arises from the Schwann cells covering this nerve and grows slowly or not at all.
 Rarely, it may grow rapidly and become large enough to press against the brain and interfere with vital functions.

 Treatments for acoustic neuroma include regular monitoring, radiation and surgical removal.

 An acoustic neuroma (vestibular schwannoma) is a benign tumor that develops on the balance (vestibular) and hearing, or auditory (cochlear) nerves leading from your inner ear to the brain, as shown in the top image.
 The pressure on the nerve from the tumor may cause hearing loss and imbalance.
-In some cases, the tumor may grow and affect the cerebellum or other brain tissues, as shown in the computerized tomography (CT) scan and illustrations above.
+In some cases, the tumor may grow and affect the cerebellum or other brain tissues, as shown in the magnetic resonance imaging (MRI) scan and illustrations above.